Vinylcyclopropane rearrangement: Hudlicky's synthesis of hirstuene (1980) and isocomene (1984)

+Synthesis of alpha-vetispirene

-Paquette used a vinylcyclopropane rearrangement to build the spirocyclic natural product alpha-Vetispirene in 1982.
+Cinylcyclopropane rearrangement has been used to build the spirocyclic natural product alpha-vetispirene in 1982.

-Corey's synthesis of Antheridiogen-An (1985)
+Synthesis of antheridiogen-an

-Elias J. Corey has contributed heavily to the development of the vinylcyclopropane rearrangement as a synthetic method.
-In 1985, Corey and his student, Andrew G. Myers, published an impressive synthesis of Antheridiogen-An using a Lewis-acid mediated late-stage vinylcyclopropane rearrangement.
+Antheridiogen-An was prepared using a Lewis-acid mediated late-stage vinylcyclopropane rearrangement.

-Njardarson's synthesis of biotin (2007)
+Synthesis of biotin

-More recently a copper-catalyzed heteroatom-vinylcyclopropane rearrangement was used to form the tetrahydrothiophene core of biotin and the thiophene unit of Plavix respectively.
+Copper-catalyzed heteroatom-vinylcyclopropane rearrangement was used to form the tetrahydrothiophene core of biotin and the thiophene unit of Plavix respectively.

-Majetich's's synthesis of salviasperanol (2008)
+Synthesis of salviasperanol

-In 2008, an acid-mediated vinylcyclopropane rearrangement was used to synthesize the natural product salviasperanol.
+An acid-mediated vinylcyclopropane rearrangement was used to synthesize the natural product salviasperanol.